What is vertebrobasilar

 - blood tests to evaluate clotting ability

-In rare cases, your doctor may also order a spinal tap, or lumbar puncture.
+In rare cases, your doctor may also order a spinal tap (also known as a lumbar puncture).

 Your doctor can recommend several different treatment options depending on the severity of your symptoms.
-They will also recommend lifestyle changes, including:
+They’ll also recommend lifestyle changes, including:

 - changing your diet to control cholesterol levels